Since 1984, the Pinellas Suncoast Transit Authority has provided public bus services for riders throughout the county, including in Clearwater.

 - A settlement can be offered and accepted at any point before the court reaches a decision.

-- Once your claim resolves either by a court decision or a negotiated settlement, your Clearwater bus accident attorney will collect your compensation.
-Our Clearwater bus accident attorneys work on a contingent-fee basis that allows you to withhold payment for their services unless they secure a positive resolution to your claim.
-If they recover compensation for you, it will go to your clearwater bus accident lawyer, who will deduct the cost of their services before cutting you a check for the remainder of your settlement.
+- Once your claim resolves either by a court decision or a negotiated settlement, your Clearwater bus crash attorney will collect your compensation.
+Our lawyers work on a contingent-fee basis that allows you to withhold payment for their services unless they secure a positive resolution to your claim.
+If they recover compensation for you, it will go to your attorney, who will deduct the cost of their services before cutting you a check for the remainder of your settlement.

-Speak with a Clearwater bus accident lawyer about the specifics of your bus accident claim before filing, you can also review some of our legal resources about getting started with a bus accident claim in clearwater.
+Speak with a Clearwater common carrier collision lawyer about the specifics of your bus accident claim before filing, you can also review some of our legal resources about getting started with a claim.

-The Compensation You Can Seek Through a Clearwater Bus Accident Claim
+The Compensation You Can Seek Through a Clearwater Bus Crash Claim

 Individuals whom Clearwater bus accidents have injured can seek compensation for both the expenses (also known as economic damages) as well as the emotional and psychological impacts (also known as non-economic damages) they incurred as a result of the accident and their injuries.